 Unlike 2018’s Bohemian Rhapsody, this is a film that has every intention of creatively playing with the life story of its subject.
 Providing a unique vision of a man who survived the darker side of fame, while finding himself in the process.

 Performances are truly stunning with Taron Egerton giving an electrifying and nuanced portrait of Elton John.
-Egerton playing with the interface between the personal and public persona of Elton impeccably while embracing the music and showmanship of both the public and private man.
+Egerton playing with the interface between the personal and public persona of Elton impeccably.
+While embracing the music and showmanship of both the public and private man.
 This is a performance that not only plays homage to Elton John, but also highlights the skill and presence of Egerton as a leading light in modern British cinema.
-Coupled with an ensemble cast who add gravitas and emotion, Rocketman allows the amazing talent on screen to deliver their roles with honesty, humour and creativity.
-Never falling into the trap of mimicry, inherent in so many music biopics.
+His performance coupled with an ensemble cast who add gravitas and emotion.
+Allowing Rocketman to soar in its creativity while never falling into mimicry.

-Sexuality and love are front and centre, with the film never attempting to straight wash the life of Elton John.
-While also exploring the challenges of gay life in a 70’s and 80’s music industry built public denial of gay sex and private freedom of sexual choice.
-Often resulting in even more polarised public and private personas for its stars.
-The relationship between Elton John (Egerton) and John Reid (Madden) is full of the explosive effects power, money and control had in so many of the secretive gay relationships of 70’s and 80’s public life.
+However, almost as important as the music and love at its heart.
+Sexuality sits front and centre, with the film never attempting to ‘straight’ wash the life of Elton John.
+While in turn exploring the challenges of gay life in a music industry built on public denial.
+The relationship between Elton (Egerton) and John Reid (Madden) full of the explosive effects power, money and control had in so many of the secretive gay relationships of 70’s and 80’s public life.

-Equally Rocketman never seeks to dismiss the importance of Bernie Taupin (Jamie Bell) in the career of the public facing Elton John.
-His lyrics and partnership a cornerstone of Elton’s success, while also providing a private support that helped Elton reclaim his life from dependancy and addiction in the 1990’s.
+And finally Rocketman never seeks to dismiss the importance of Bernie Taupin (Jamie Bell) in the career of Elton John.
+His lyrics and partnership a cornerstone of Elton’s success.
+While also providing private support that helped the star reclaim his life from addiction in the 1990’s.

-Rocketman is a rollercoaster of music, stunning visuals and electric performances that goes beyond the usual rock biopic, providing a truly creative portrait of a British music legend.
+Rocketman is a rollercoaster of music, stunning visuals and electric performances.
+That takes you beyond the usual rock biopic, providing a truly creative portrait of a British music legend.